ZouariOmar/hashhash-books/README.md

    git clone https://github.com/ZouariOmar/HashHashBooks.git
    ```

-2. Browse the folders to find books of interest.
+2. Browse the folders to find books/notes of interest.
 3. Start learning and enjoy the journey!

 ## 🤝 Contributions